Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-A boutique French airline, La Compagnie offers all-business class flights between France and Newark Liberty International Airport in the USA, with plans to add future destinations.
+A boutique French airline, La Compagnie offers all-business class flights between both Paris Orly and Milan Airports and Newark Liberty International Airport in the USA, plus seasonally to Nice.

 Click here to view the full policy.